 Surgery isn’t always the best treatment for advanced rectal cancer that has spread to other organs.
 MSK researchers have demonstrated that most patients in this situation don’t need immediate surgery to remove the primary rectal tumor, as long as it’s not causing bowel problems.

-Chemotherapy may actually be a better option.
+Chemotherapy may actually be a better option in special circumstances, such as if your cancer has spread to distant sites within your body.
 Moving straight to chemotherapy has two potential benefits: